scionproto/scion/doc/protocols/authenticator-option.rst

 The following goals/constraints led to this design:

-- include a timestamp / counter to uniquely identify packets of the entire lifetime of a SCION path (24h).
+- include a timestamp / sequence number to uniquely identify packets of the entire lifetime of a SCION path (24h).

   - with high rates of packets (>1Gpps) we seem to need about 37 bit (~5bytes) for uniqueness
   - timestamp should be accurate enough to allow dropping obviously old packets
-  - counter should be long enough to allow sliding window replay suppression like in IPSec
+  - sequence number should be long enough to allow sliding window replay suppression like in IPSec

 - SPI with around 32-bits like in IPSec -- exact range does not matter as it's locally chosen

-- reasonable field alignment with little padding with 4n + 2 option alignment (to avoid padding before first option)
+- reasonable field alignment with little padding with 4n + 2 option alignment
+  (to avoid padding before first option)

 - 2 AES blocks or fewer for lightning filter usecase (SHA1-AES-CBC with DRKey)

   - Require as little copying as possible to check MAC in this use case.
 Hash directly following the option.

 - this does not appear to work with less than 3 rows.
-We use the available room to make the timestamp and counter 3 bytes each and leave on reserved byte for future extensions (e.g. flags or extended timestamp or counter).
+We use the available room to make the timestamp and sequence number 3 bytes each and leave one reserved byte for future extensions (e.g. flags or extended timestamp or sequence number).
   The SPI comes first as we don't need to include it in the MAC computation and don't want it between the other fields and the SHA1 hash.

-  - Possible alternative: one way this could be made shorter to fit into 2 rows:
+  - Possible alternative: one way this could be made shorter to fit into 2
-    Shorten SPI to 24 bits, incorporate algorithm field as ~4 bits into SPI (only needed with DRKey!) -- this leaves about half the range (:math:`2^{23}` values) for identifying non-DRKey security associations like in IPSec.
+    rows: Shorten SPI to 24 bits, incorporate algorithm field as ~4 bits into SPI (only needed with DRKey!) -- this leaves about half the range (:math:`2^{23}` values) for identifying non-DRKey security associations like in IPSec.
 Is this enough?
-    Then 3 byte SPI + 2 byte counter + 3 byte timestamp gives a horribly
+    Then 3 byte SPI + 2 byte sequence number + 3 byte timestamp gives a
-    misaligned mess but it would be only two rows.
+    horribly misaligned mess but it would be only two rows.